PBO-Tools/Dr-Jones-Trader-Rework/README.md

-A mod for the game DayZ https://www.bohemia.net/games/dayz

-This rework fixes which fixes most of the issues related to the mod including items not appearing in your inventory when you buy an item, NULL points and Unsafe down-casting issues.
-Dr Jones Trader (https://steamcommunity.com/sharedfiles/filedetails/?id=1590841260) is abandonware with not being updated since Feb, 2021
+A mod created for DayZ (https://www.bohemia.net/games/dayz) has recently undergone significant improvements to resolve various issues.
+These issues encompassed items not showing up in the inventory after purchase, as well as problems with NULL points and unsafe down-casting.
+The mod, known as "Dr Jones Trader" (https://steamcommunity.com/sharedfiles/filedetails/?id=1590841260), has remained unchanged since February 2021, leading to its classification as abandonware.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>